mnit-rtmc/iris/docs/composer.md

 ![](images/dms_composer_mockup.png)

-Now, the operator selects a message **Form** first, or accepts the default.
+Now, the operator selects a message **Pattern** first, or accepts the default.
-Then, depending on the form, may optionally select sign text line-by-line.
+Then, depending on the pattern, may optionally select sign text line-by-line.
-The Form determines which font, foreground and background colors, page times, graphics, color rectangles, justifaction, character spacing, etc.  If a form contains no text, or ends with a text rectangle, then sign text can be placed there using the line-by-line method.
+The pattern determines which font, foreground and background colors, page times, graphics, color rectangles, justifaction, character spacing, etc.  If a pattern contains no text, or ends with a text rectangle, then sign text can be placed there using the line-by-line method.
 Otherwise, it acts like a quick message.